Success Prep Program

 the opportunity to have a “fresh start.”
 Over the course of four consecutive Saturdays, students and parents gain very beneficial information regarding the academic, behavioral and social expectations of a successful high school student.

 With post-secondary education as the goal, participants learn the importance of their grade point average, developing solid study habits, seeking the support of guidance counselors, addressing the issues of peer pressure and ultimately preventing adverse actions which impact their path to achievement.
 This program also features a college campus visit!

 - Create an 8-semester success plan

 - Hear strategies from guidance counselors and educators

 - Learn to read transcripts

-- College visit to University of Notre Dame
+- College visit to one of CLD’s esteem College Partner institutions

 - MUCH MORE!!!